at0827/UARTSniper/README.md

 ## Power Considerations
 - Using a 5V power pack such as a standard 5V phone charging power brick can cause the servos to shudder uncontrollably on startup.
 - Potential fixes to this problem are to use a more robust power source, ie. using a brick that pulls power directly from a wall outlet and supports high current draw or to use multiple power bricks as well as wire a capacitor in parallel with each servo to offset current draw issues.
-- Altenatively, using any standard laptop as a power source also works likely due to the laptops more sophisticated protocal for figuring out how much power needs to be supplied to the connected system.
+- Altenatively, using any standard laptop as a power source also works likely due to the laptop's more sophisticated protocal for figuring out how much power needs to be supplied to the connected system.

 # Installation